Beekeeper registration and hive disposal

 - swarm collection data

-Keeping a record of your biosecurity activities is now mandatory and using the electronic diary in BeeMAX is one way to meet your record keeping obligations in the Livestock Disease Control Regulations 2017.
+Keeping a record of your biosecurity activities is now mandatory.
+Using the electronic diary in BeeMAX is a way to meet your record keeping obligations under the Livestock Disease Control Regulations 2017.

-BeeMAX will strengthen Victoria’s bee biosecurity by combining multiple existing databases used by beekeepers and Agriculture Victoria apiary staff.
-It will facilitate the sharing of information between more than 9000 Victorian beekeepers and government in real time.
+BeeMAX strengthens Victoria’s bee biosecurity by combining multiple existing databases used by beekeepers and Agriculture Victoria apiary staff.
+The information from more than 1000 Victorian beekeepers is shared with government improving our emergency preparedness and response capability.

 For more information on BeeMAX see our factsheets: